WebFiori/docs/installation.md

    php -S localhost:8080 -t public
    ```

-   - This launches the server on port 8080.
-   - Access the application in your web browser at `localhost:8080`.
+This launches the server on port 8080.
+The application can be accessed in your web browser at `localhost:8080`.

-**Method 2: Web Server Application (Recommended)**

-- Refer to the documentation of your chosen web server for specific configuration instructions to run the application.

-**Customization:**
+**Customization of Application Folder Name:**

-- The application source code folder name can be modified by adjusting the `APP_DIR` constant located at the beginning of the `index.php` file.
+The application source code folder name can be modified by adjusting the `APP_DIR` constant located at the beginning of the `index.php` file.

 **Important Note:**